Learn How to Write with a Brush Pen

 A left pointing hook: starting as a vertical and finish off to the lower left.
 It is quite common in free hand as a form of vertical.

-a slight arch, press down at the right end, raise and finish off to the lower left.
+A horizontal hook: starting connects with the last stroke, move to the right with a slight arch, press down at the right end, raise and finish off to the lower left.

 A slanting hook: starting with tip-in, pause and move to lower right with a slight curve, pause at the low end and finish off to the upper right.